tudorscanner/slate/source/includes/_flights_multiCity.md

 ### origin1

-Location code for the origin
+Location code for the origin of the second flight

 `origin1`